3manuek/3manuek/content/posts/2024-05/testcontainers-postgres.md

 Building a generic container requires to initialize by creating a _request_ (`ContainerRequest`), and passing the request to the `GenericContainer` constructor.
 We also set a flag at the test script so it can be possible to change the image on each test.
+If you happen to use a non-Postgres-module compatible image, this might be your choice.

 > Full example at [generic_test.go](https://github.com/3manuek/pgtestcontainers/blob/main/generic_test.go).